art-abdulwadud/drag-and-drop/README.md

 	e.dataTransfer.setData('text', e.target.style.backgroundImage)
 })
 ```
-As you can see, `setData()` takes in two arguments i.e the type of item being transfered and the item being transfered.
+As you can see, `setData()` takes in two arguments i.e the type of data being transfered and the item being transfered.
 In our case, we want to transfer the linear-gradient color which is in `document.style.backgroundImage`

 Next, we want to run `preventDefault()` in `ondragover` event or otherwise our no items will not be allowed to be dropped at the drop target.
 We'll add this event to our drop target
 ```